cheokman/healthcare-ai-ml/ML models/Readme.md

 ## Survival Probability that vary with time [Timeline Approach]

-- This model takes time t [in months] as an input and outputs a probability of survival at time t of patient with Stage III or Stage IV Lymphom Cancer.
+- This model takes time t[in months] as an input and outputs a probability of survival at time t of patient with Stage III or Stage IV Lymphoma Cancer.

 ![Lymphoma Cancer Graph](https://github.com/Dhaiwat10/healthcare-ai-ml/blob/main/ML%20models/Images/Lymphoma.png)
 - This model is trained on Lymphoma cancer patients dataset, It is trained using `Kaplan Meier Estimate`
 ![Kaplan-Meier Estimate](https://github.com/Dhaiwat10/healthcare-ai-ml/blob/main/ML%20models/Images/kaplan-meier-formula.png)